Prajwal208V/PreapBytes/react/README.md

                   ReactDOM.render(ele,document.getElementById("root"));

 👉What is CRA and its benefits?
-   -The create-react-app  tool allows you to quickly create & run React applications with no configuration step.
+   -The create-react-app  it is a tool or(boilerplate) allows you to quickly create & run React applications with no configuration step.
    -Create React App (CRA) is the easiest way to get started building React applications.
-It provides a default setup with a number of core features baked in,           including a build system containing a module bundler (webpack) and a transpiler (Babel).
+It provides a default setup with a number of core features in,                 including a build system containing a module bundler (webpack) and a transpiler (Babel).
     It includes everything we need to build a React app:
       1.React, JSX, ES6, and Flow syntax support.
       2.Language extras beyond ES6 like the object spread operator.